How to sell a wedding album to every one of your couples

 Which brings us nicely to the second fundamental in offering albums to your clients …

-Album Sales Fundamental #2 – Give brides something they can’t get themselves
+Album Sales Fundamental #2 – Give couples something they can’t get themselves

 Fundamental #3 – Make it easy to buy